Illegal Procedure: Stroud blindsided by unverified, questionable S2 Cognition test

 Wait, didn't Electronic Arts already do that?
 It is called Madden Football.

 That's it.
-Let's have Stroud and Young square off in a game of Madden Football.
+Let's have Stroud and Young square off in a game of Madden.
 The winner gets to pick which NFL team can draft him.

 Latest Player Notes